|Area Treated||Approximate Cost|

 First, read the above.
 The same concept applies.
 But there is more variation in filler in that maybe one month you’ll come in and get your cheeks done.
 Then two months later you’ll want to get your lips done in time for Valentine’s day or a fun trip.
 So, you should get filler done when you’d like.
 Plus, everyone’s filler will last different lengths so please don’t just get your lips filled every 6 months cause some injector once told you to-cause there may still be plenty of product in there!
-The good news is that if you don’t need any, our practitioners will always say no. We understands that injections can become addictive in one’s quest for the holy grail of youth.
-But we’ll keep you in check!
+The good news is that if you don’t need any, Hillary will always say no. She understands that injections can become addictive in one’s quest for the holy grail of youth.
+But she’ll keep you in check!

 Of course, living in Utah is a common question.
 Technically, no fillers really move much from when you place them.
 So it probably wouldn’t be an issue.
 But then there are these people called lawyers and they LOVE opportunities to sue people.
 Plus, if something happened to your baby while pregnant you might try to blame it on yourself for getting injections, and let’s be honest none of that is worth it!
 So let’s just avoid getting things done while pregnant.
 However, most nursing hotlines and OB/GYNs will tell you it’s fine to do while breastfeeding.
-Just make sure you bring the baby with you so we can see how cute it is!
+Just make sure you bring the baby with you so Hillary can see how cute it is!